Where Did My Snapchat Heart Emoji Go?

 Yellow Heart – “Besties”

 It’s also worth noting you aren’t the only one who can see this heart on Snapchat.
-Your best friend will be able to see the yellow heart too, meaning the next time you both meet up in real life, you’ll be able to celebrate in person.
+Your best friend will be able to see the yellow heart, too, meaning the next time you both meet up in real life, you’ll be ready to celebrate in person.

 Red Heart – “BFF”

-Like a video game, the red heart acts as the next level on Snapchat .
+Like a video game, the red heart acts as the next level on Snapchat.
 While the red heart ostensibly represents the same idea as the yellow heart, representing a shared level of best friendship on the platform, obtaining a red heart isn’t quite as easy.
-In order to have this red heart appear on your feed next to your best friend’s name, you’ll have to stay number one best friends with them for two straight weeks.
-This might sound easy, and for some it will be, but other may have to work at this one.
-If you start to stray away from the platform, or begin exchanging snaps and messages with tons of other users on the platform, you’ll end up exchanging your number one spot with someone else, leading to a loss of your yellow heart—and being forced to restart the entire streak of consecutive best friends.
+To have this red heart appear on your feed next to your best friend’s name, you’ll have to stay number one best friends with them for two straight weeks.
+This might sound easy, and for some, it will be, but others may have to work at this one.
+If you start to stray away from the platform or begin exchanging snaps and messages with tons of other users on the platform, you’ll end up exchanging your number one spot with someone else, leading to a loss of your yellow heart—and being forced to restart the entire streak of consecutive best friends.